 C2.
 Practice Makes Perfect: Mock Interviews

 D2.
-Primed for Success: Becoming a "Quick Starter" in Your First Academic Job
+Primed for Success: Becoming a "Quick Starter" in Your First Academic Job (with Dr. Lenore Wright)

 Some new faculty enter their work situations and soon their careers are energizing and productive.
-Others become frustrated, unproductive, and "burn out" quickly, leaving behind a trail of effort without success and ill feelings toward institutions or even the whole idea of a profession in higher education.
+Others become frustrated, unproductive, and burn out quickly, leaving behind a trail of effort without success and ill feelings toward institutions or even the whole idea of a profession in higher education.
 This session draws upon research and reflection on these two diverging experiences.
 What differences lie behind them?
-There are skills and working styles evident in "quick starters" that you can use to help yourself as new faculty.
+There are skills and working styles evident in quick starters that you can use to help yourself as new faculty.